5 Things you can do to Make an Older Persons' Christmas Special

 Christmas is meant to be a joyful time spent with friends & family.
 However, some older people don’t have the privilege of having social connections.
 Age UK states that ‘There are more than 2.5 million older people who have no one to turn to for help and support.
 Many of them will be alone this Christmas.’

-Fortunately, it's not too late to make some older peoples' Christmas' one to remember.
-We have put together a list of 5 things that you can do to support older people over the Christmas period.
+Fortunately, it's not too late to make Christmas a memorable one for some older people.
+We have compiled a list of 5 things you can do to support older people during the Christmas period.

 1. Volunteer with a local organisation

-Giving up some of your spare time can be the greatest gift of all for older people who don't have any friends or family of their own to celebrate Christmas with.
-Many charities offer fantastic support to older people over the Christmas period including visiting older people who would otherwise be spending Christmas alone, providing transportation on Christmas Day, and providing Christmas lunches.
+Giving up some of your spare time can be the greatest gift of all for older people who don't have any friends or family to celebrate Christmas with.
+Many charities offer fantastic support to older people during the Christmas period, including visiting those who would otherwise spend Christmas alone, providing transportation on Christmas Day, and offering Christmas lunches.
 All of this is made possible by volunteers who are keen to give back to their community and spread the Christmas joy.

 Here are a few charities who are helping older people this Christmas:

-- Re-engage - This Christmas, Re-engage are doing a 'Community Christmas Project' which involves people volunteering to offer services such as giving an older person a lift to their Christmas lunch or giving them a visit on Christmas day for a chat.
-For those who want to make even more of a difference, there is the opportunity to hold your own event for older people.
+• Re-engage - This Christmas, Re-engage is launching a 'Community Christmas Project' designed to encourage volunteers to support older individuals.
+Volunteers can offer services such as providing transportation for an older person to their Christmas lunch or visiting them on Christmas Day for a chat.
+Additionally, for those who wish to make an even greater impact, there is an opportunity to organise your own event for older people.

-- The Salvation Army - The Salvation Army offers volunteering opportunities all year long, and Christmas is no different!
-This year 'More than 700 Salvation Army centres across the UK will be celebrating, with Christmas lunches, carol concerts and present donations.'
-Why not find where your local branch is and volunteer today to help make vulnerable adults' Christmases jolly.
+• The Salvation Army - The Salvation Army offers volunteering opportunities all year round, and Christmas is no different!
+This year, 'More than 700 Salvation Army centres across the UK will be celebrating, with Christmas lunches, carol concerts and present donations.'
+Why not visit your local branch and volunteer today to help make the Christmases of vulnerable adults jolly?

 2. Invite an older person to have Christmas dinner with you